brunozalc/dmg/README.md

 A GameBoy (DMG) emulator written in C.

 The final goal is to have a fully functional program that can faithfully emulate the Gameboy hardware and its games, specially commercial titles.
-The emulator is currently in development.
+The emulator is currently stable, and is able to run the most popular games.

 Want to read more about the project and my learning experience?
 Check out my personal website and (WIP) blog: [zalcberg.me](https://zalcberg.me).